 - Person: Mindful performers learn to regulate their emotions; they monitor their inner states and rally themselves into practice or performance mode.

 - Task: They attain the inclusive skills needed to execute securely in high-stakes conditions.
 On good days, they perform easily but maintain filaments of awareness connecting everything they do.
 On tougher days, they exert more effort, expanding those filaments into high-bandwidth channels to bring things under control.

 - Situation: They rehearse dealing with diverse performance settings so that they can focus regardless of the circumstances.

 I don’t mean to oversimplify – deep-seated personal issues can impede performers in insidious ways.
 But when it comes to high-stakes performance, mindfulness is indispensable.
-In Langer’s words, “Learning the basics in a rote, unthinking manner almost ensures mediocrity” (p.
+In Langer’s words, “Learning the basics in a rote, unthinking manner almost ensures mediocrity” (The Power of Mindful Learning, p.
 14).

 Now, let’s hear from an athlete.
 In a July 27, 2012 multimedia post on the New York Times website, US Olympic swimmer Dana Vollmer contrasted her approach to the butterfly stroke with that of less-accomplished swimmers:

 “People pull on the water with all their might or they really kick down with their legs and they’re thinking that that is what makes you go fast.
 It’s much more about feeling the flows off of your body that make you go fast.”